 The 22-year-old has become a bit-part player since Brendan Rodgers' arrival on Merseyside, having been a regular under former boss Kenny Dalglish, but made his first Premier League start of the season in the goalless draw with Swansea on Sunday.

-And the £16 million former Sunderland midfielder is intent on proving himself to Rodgers and become a permanent fixture in his starting line-up.
+And the £16 million former Sunderland midfielder is intent on proving himself to Rodgers and claiming a permanent position in his starting line-up.

 “A move to Liverpool has to be for life, not just for Christmas,” he told the Daily Mirror.